baneDD/iterm-zsh-config/README.md

 # My iTerm2 and Zsh Setup on MacOS Mojave

+If you're a software developer like me, you find yourself spending a lot of time in the terminal using command-line tools.
+I do most of my development on a Mac and what follows is a collection of tools and configurations I've discovered over time that make my terminal life a little more pleasant in MacOS Mojave.
+Let's face it, the default terminal Apple ships with MacOS leaves a lot to be desired in terms of configuration flexibility, functionality and visual appeal.

 Install [Homebrew](https://brew.sh/) on your Mac if you don't already have it installed:

 ```